joaoschefer/joaoschefer/README.md

 # 👋 Hello!
 Welcome to my Github profile.
 ## My name is João Gabriel Foletto Schefer!

-- 🔭 Currently working at GAIC at Unijuí on a project involving Python, Django, JavaScript, and React.
+- 🔭 Currently working at GAIC at Unijuí on a project involving Python, Django, JavaScript and React.

 ## Tools and technologies
 ### I have some knowledge: